 The difference between an amateur and a professional is in their habits.
 An amateur has amateur habits.
 A professional has professional habits.
 We can never free ourselves from habit.
 But we can replace bad habits with good ones. – Steven Pressfield

 There’s a reason that these habits are so popular among successful individuals.
-Success doesn’t come from luck or circumstance; it comes from hard work and dedication to good habit.
+Success doesn’t come from luck or circumstance; it comes from hard work and dedication to good habits.

 After a lot of research, I’ve defined the top 10 most common habits of the rich and successful and have even implemented them into my own life to learn the true benefits.
 I hope that this post will inspire you to do the same.